Shearwater1978/ai-dial-helm/charts/dial-core/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

-**NOTE**: Persistent Volumes created by StatefulSets won't be deleted automatically
+**NOTE**: Persistent Volumes created by StatefulSets won't be deleted automatically.

 ## Parameters